jbarnes850/near-fine-tuning-job/README.md

 - Incorporates up-to-date data from NEAR repositories and ecosystem updates
 - Optimized for understanding and generating NEAR-related code and content
+- Uses content splitting for better processing of large documents
+- Generates diverse prompts for both repository files and articles
+- Implements error handling and retry mechanism for robust data collection
 - Perfect for powering chatbots, training datasets, and AI agents

 We're excited to see how you'll use this model to build the next generation of NEAR-powered AI applications.
 Join us in refining and expanding this tool – your contributions will help shape the future of AI in the NEAR ecosystem!